 6. Get your vision assessed to prevent falls

-Aside from mobility-boosting exercises and devices, your vision also deserve attention when it comes to gait rehabilitation.
+Aside from mobility-boosting exercises and devices, your vision also deserves attention when it comes to gait rehabilitation.

-Optometrists, neurologists, and speech-language pathologists are all great resources for vision improvement.
+Optometrists, neurologists, occupational therapists, and speech-language pathologists are all great resources for vision improvement.

 Your therapist or speech-language pathologist can also screen you for a condition called hemineglect, which can cause stroke patients to be completely unaware of their affected side.
 This condition must also be addressed before patients can safely walk again after stroke.